RMITLibrary/easy_cite/markdown/ieee.md

 When citing reports from a print source with an author(s) make sure to include the following information where available:

 Author(s) initials.
-Family name(s), "Title of report," Publisher, Place of Publication City, abbrev.
-US State (if applicable), Country, Report Number/Type (if available), Month Day (if available), Year of Publication.
+Family name(s), "Title of report," Abbrev. name of Company, City of Company, abbrev.
+US State (if applicable), Country, Report Number/Type (if available), Year of Publication.

 > {.ieee-refs}[6] &nbsp;&nbsp; M. L. James, “A history of Australia’s space involvement,” Australian National University, Canberra, Australia, Working Paper 241, Nov.
 1991. {/.ieee-refs}